History of the Association

 Tom Williams who died in 2002 was made a Life Member in 1979.
 Tom served on the Committee for a total of sixteen years during the period 1964 to 1984 and held sixteen posts including three as Chairman and two as General Secretary.

-Derek Harrison who was made a Life Member in 1987 has served on the Committee for a total of fifty-five years during the period 1967 to date and has held a total of sixty-five posts.
+Derek Harrison who was made a Life Member in 1987 served on the Committee for a total of 56 years during the period 1967 to 2024 and held a total of 67 posts.

 Edward Stagg who died in 1999 was made a Life Member in 1988.
 Ted served on the Committee for thirty-one years from 1968 to 1999 and held forty-one posts.